Commercial bulk pricing available — full truck loads (52 × 2CY) or container loads (32 × 1.8CY) — Request a quote →

 Sustainability

 BioVermiculite has a net-negative carbon footprint of –2.50 tCO₂e per short ton.
-Every ton applied to soil permanently sequesters 2.50 metric tons of CO₂ equivalent.
+Every ton permanently sequesters 2.50 metric tons of CO₂ equivalent.
 For comparison, mined vermiculite emits +1.03 tCO₂e/ST and perlite emits +0.20 tCO₂e/ST.

 BioVermiculite is engineered biochar produced from sustainably managed forestry byproducts (sawdust, bark waste) through an optimized thermal conversion process.
-It upcycles biomass waste into a high-performance soil amendment while sequestering atmospheric carbon.
+It upcycles biomass waste into a high-performance growing media component while sequestering atmospheric carbon.

 Still Have Questions?